jezzsantos/saastack/src/Tools.Analyzers.Subdomain/README.md

 You can debug the analyzers easily from the unit tests.

-You can debug your analyzers by setting a breakpoint in the code, and then running the `Tools-Analyzers-Platform-Development` run configuration from the `Tools.Analyzers.Platform` project with the debugger. (found in the `launchSettings.json` file in any executable project).
+You can debug your analyzers by setting a breakpoint in the code, and then running the `Tools-Analyzers-Subdomain-Development` run configuration from the `Tools.Analyzers.Subdomain` project with the debugger. (found in the `launchSettings.json` file in any executable project).

 # Updating Analyzers